2025 state visit by Donald Trump to the United Kingdom: Parliament and Government

 Several days after the state visit was announced, Conservative Party Member of Parliament and Shadow Minister for Home Affairs Alicia Kearns demanded Prime Minister Starmer cancel the state visit unless the US confirmed its loyalty to its allies.
-Following the Trump–Zelenskyy Oval Office meeting, Scottish First Minister John Swinney called for Trump's state visit to be cancelled if the U.S. ends support for Ukraine.
+Following the Trump–Zelenskyy Oval Office meeting, Scottish First Minister John Swinney called for Trump's state visit to be cancelled if the U.S. ended support for Ukraine.

 The banquet at Windsor Castle was boycotted by Ed Davey, the Leader of the Liberal Democrats in protest at Trump's policies toward the Gaza Strip and the ongoing humanitarian crisis there.
 Davey said that Trump "has the power to stop the horrifying starvation and death in Gaza and get the hostages released" due to his influence over Israel, Qatar and the Gulf states.
 First Minister of Wales Eluned Morgan also declined her invitation to the banquet, with a statement from the Welsh Government stating that she believed it would be better to remain in Wales to support her colleagues following the death of Hefin David.
 The Deputy First Minister of Northern Ireland, Emma Little-Pengelly attended the banquet though the First Minister Michelle O'Neill declined the invitation to attend.
 The United Kingdom branch of Republicans Overseas however, hosted a reception at Windsor Guildhall.

 Non-government

 By March 2025, petitions calling for the cancellation of Donald Trump's state visit to the UK had reached 250,000 signatures.
+In an article Newsweek said that Trump had faced "international disapproval" after his rift with Zelensky in the oval office.

 According to a YouGov poll released on 17 September, 45% of Britons thought it was wrong to invite Trump to come for a second state visit, compared to 30% who thought it was the right move.

 The UK curated Trump's visit to avoid any potentially embarrassing protests.

 Jeffrey Epstein scandal

-On 15 September 2025, members of the UK collective Everyone Hates Elon installed a 400-square-metre print of a widely circulated photograph of Trump and Epstein on the lawns of Windsor Castle.
-On 17 September, journalists were detained for questioning after police confiscated an advertising van associated with the group People vs Elon that was displaying images of Trump and Epstein on the streets of Windsor.
+Members of the UK collective Everyone Hates Elon installed a 400-square-metre print of a widely circulated photograph of Trump and Epstein on the lawns of Windsor Castle on 15 September 2025.
+Journalists were detained for questioning on 17 September after police confiscated an advertising van associated with the group People vs Elon that was displaying images of Trump and Epstein on the streets of Windsor.